 - 1. A trial shall be initiated in the event that: - a.
 2/3 Representatives sign on to a petition; - b.
 The President files a petition that is also signed by: - i.
-Chief Financial Officer; - ii.
+Vice President of Financial Affairs; - ii.
 Vice President; and, - iii.
-The Speaker of the Legislature; or - iv.
-One half (1/2) of all confirmed members of the Executive Cabinet. - c.
-The Speaker of the Legislature files a petition that is also signed by: - i.
+Executive Vice President; or - iv.
+One half $(\frac{1}{2})$ of all confirmed members of the Executive Cabinet. - c.
+The Executive Vice President files a petition that is also signed by: - i.
 President - ii.
 SGA Advisor - d.
 An undergraduate student files a petition against SGA, signed by one of the following; - i.
-One-Hundred verifiable undergraduate students; or - ii.
-The President of a minimum of two funding eligible student groups on behalf of their members. - e.
-An undergraduate student files a petition against an SGA-funding eligible student group, signed by one of the following: - i.
-One-Hundred verifiable undergraduate students; or, - ii.
-The president of at least two funding eligible student group on behalf of its members: - f.
-An individual submits a petition regarding a decision levied against them by a different body of SGA; or - g.
+One hundred verifiable undergraduate students; or - ii.
+The Presidents of a minimum of two funding-eligible student groups on behalf of their members - e.
+An individual submits a petition regarding a decision levied against them by a different body of SGA; or - f.
 The SGA Advisor chooses to file a petition, when asked by ten officers of SGA by email or in writing. - 2.
 The Governance Board shall not initiate any trial independent of a petition. - 3.
 Petition requirements shall be as follows: - a.
 All petitions must be written, signed, and submitted to the Chief Justice. - b.
 All petitions for review of any other body's decision must be submitted within ten academic days following the decision. - 4.
 Upon initiation of trial, the Governance Board shall notify the appropriate Respondent(s) and provide the Respondent(s) with the case petition. - 5.
 The Respondent will be permitted to submit a written response to the Governance Board, presenting their case. - a.
 The Governance Board shall encourage the Respondents to submit a written response. - b.
 In the event that a written response is submitted, the Governance Board will provide the response to each Justice, the Petitioner, and the Governance Board Advisor. - 6.
 Both the Petitioner and Respondent should clearly articulate what action they want the Governance Board to take.